boostorg/redis/README.md

 #### Deserialization

-As mentioned in \ref requests-serialization, it is common to serialize data before sending it to Redis e.g.  to json strings.
+As mentioned in \ref serialization, it is common to serialize data before sending it to Redis e.g.  to json strings.
 For performance and convenience reasons, we may also want to deserialize it directly in its final data structure.
 Aedis